Mariana Azevedo

-Mariana Viana Azevedo (born 27 September 1995) is a Portuguese professional footballer who plays as a defender for S.C.
-Braga and the Portugal women's national team.
+Mariana Viana Azevedo (born 27 September 1995) is a Portuguese professional footballer who plays as a defender for FC Porto and the Portugal women's national team.

 International career

 On 17 June, Lúcia Alves replaced Mariana Azevedo who withdrew following a knee ligament injury sustained in training.
 Alves would join the Portuguese national team to the UEFA Women's Euro 2022.